betterzfz/stone-wxpay/README.md

 # stone-wxpay
-a wechat pay library by stone
+a wechat pay library by php